grip-on-software/monetdb-import/Database_structure.md

         This reflects the title at the moment the issue version existed, based on the changelog.
     -   **type** - INT - reference to issuetype.id: The issue type
-        (Story, Bug, Use Case) as an internal JIRA identifier.
+        (Story, Bug, Use Case) as an internal JIRA identifier, or NULL if this information is not provided by the API.
     -   **priority** - INT - reference to priority.id: The issue
-        priority (Low, Medium High) as an internal scale.
+        priority (Low, Medium High) as an internal scale, or NULL if this information is not provided by the API.
     -   **resolution** - INT - reference to resolution.id: The issue
-        resolution (Fixed, Duplicate, Works as designed) as an internal JIRA identifier.
+        resolution (Fixed, Duplicate, Works as designed) as an internal JIRA identifier, or NULL if this information is not provided by the API.
     -   **fixversion** - INT - reference to fixversion.id: The earliest
         version in which the issue is fixed as an internal JIRA identifier, or NULL if not provided.
-    -   **bugfix** - BOOL: Whether this is a bugfix issue (possibly deduced from the issue type)
+    -   **bugfix** - BOOL: Whether this is a bugfix issue (possibly deduced from the issue type), or NULL if not provided.
     -   **watchers** - INT: The number of watchers of this issue at the moment that the data is scraped.
     -   **created** - TIMESTAMP: The time at which the issue was created, equal to updated_at of the first version.
 Provided as a convenience on all versions.
+This is NULL if the information is not provided by the API.
     -   **updated** - TIMESTAMP: The time at which the change in this version of the issue was made.
 Equal to *created* for the first version.
+This is NULL if the information is not provided by the API.
     -   **description** - TEXT: The human-readable description that is shown at the top of the issue by default.
 Can be updated in changes.
+This is NULL if not provided.
     -   **duedate** - DATE: The due date of this issue, or NULL if not provided.
 Some projects use due dates for milestone and issue prioritization, in addition to sprint constraints.
     -   **project_id** - INT - reference to project.project_id: The JIRA
         project in which this issue is contained.
+This is 0 if this version of the issue was created in a different project before being moved to this project, and the other project is not known to us.
     -   **status** - INT - reference to status.id: The issue status
-        (Open, In Progress, Resolved, Closed) as an internal JIRA identifier.
+        (Open, In Progress, Resolved, Closed) as an internal JIRA identifier, or NULL if this information is not provided by the API.
     -   **reporter** - VARCHAR(JIRA developer) - reference to
         developer.name: The reporter of the issue according to the issue data.
 Usually, this is the same developer as *updated_by* on the first version, but this may be different due to cloned issues or intermediate changes.
+This is NULL if this information is not provided by the API.
     -   **assignee** - VARCHAR(JIRA developer) - reference to
         developer.name: The developer that should resolve the issue, or NULL if none is assigned thus far.